jkingyens/binder/readme.md

 # Defining a Course

-Make sure you have all the videos for the course downloaded to your local disk.
+Ensure videos are on your local hard disk.
 Then, define the course with a JSON file:

 ```
 {